wdhq/discipline-and-virtue/README.md

 - _J.
 J. Van Der  Leeuw, The Conquest of Illusion, 1928, 4, Page 9_ [⤴](https://archive.org/details/conquestofillusi0000jjva)

 # Fundamental development

+## Resilience

+_He who fights with monsters should see to it that he himself does not become a monster.
+And if you gaze long into an abyss, the abyss also gazes into you._

+- _Friedrich Nietzsche, Beyond Good & Evil: Prelude to a Philosophy of the Future, 1886, Aphorism 146_ [⤴](https://archive.org/details/beyondgoodevilpr1909niet)

+> Don't men embark on the path of war to halt its march or forestall its coming?
+What can be said to a man who has killed when he is already corrupted by his actions?
+What differentiates human beings is their ability to refrain from their instincts; one who lets himself be guided by his instincts puts on a leash and becomes a captive of his own making.

+_Enter through the narrow gate.
+For wide is the gate and broad is the road that leads to destruction, and many enter through it.
+But small is the gate and narrow the road that leads to life, and only a few find it._

+- _New International Version, Matthew 7:13-14_ [⤴](https://archive.org/details/holybiblenewinte0000unse)

 ## Virtue